 People will love to hear your stories.
 Don’t be afraid to reach out and share them.
 Your stories did not just happen for you; they are meant to be shared.
 Sharing them is a great way for you to let your light shine for others.

 The realities of living in our limited, imperfect world mean that we have no choice but to make do with an approximation—to admit and accept imperfection.

 As you keep the flame of testimony burning brightly, you will become a beacon of righteousness—even a light—for all to see.
-Said the Savior: “Let your light so shine before men, that they may see your good works, and glorify your Father which is in heaven.”

 An essential part of the glory of God is light—or living, life-giving energy.
 In the scriptural sense, light is a capacitating power through which the righteous are given the faculty to receive truth.

 Each one of you has the light of Jesus Christ within you.
 How wonderful that is for you as you strive to discern what is truly of great worth in your life.

 My goal this morning is to help us better appreciate the blessings of this greater light and knowledge in our lives and to better understand the methods by which it has been, and continues to be, obtained.
 Specifically, I will discuss the methods and roles of two complementary sources of truth: revealed knowledge—or what Saint Thomas Aquinas called “God’s words”—and discovered knowledge—or the truths that can be and have been derived from intensive study of God’s works.

 National Geographic photographer Dewitt Jones described the difference between being the best in the world and being the best for the world.
 To be the best in the world, all of the attention is focused on the individual.
 To be the best for the world, the attention is focused on others.